 “They try.
 And they do a lot.
 But there are limits.”
 Amelia stiffened her jaw.
 “My mother’s health was never good.
 After my birth it was a disaster.
 She once told me our roles had all but reversed by the time I was two.
 Prior to her death, at which point I’d already declared bankruptcy, I couldn’t remember a time when my life wasn’t devoted to taking care of her.”

 Now Jennifer really didn’t know what to say.
 “Well…your injuries…I should get you some help.”
 With that she fished into her purse for her phone, but it wasn’t there.
 She darted another look at Amelia.

 People were so unreasonable.
-Somehow, when Jennifer wasn’t looking, this stupid homeless woman had obviously stolen her phone.
+Somehow, when she wasn’t looking, this stupid homeless woman had stolen her phone.
 Jennifer should have just kicked her again.
 Repeatedly and hard enough to silence her forever.
-Instead she’d stupidly wasted time bullshitting her with some snow job to try to keep this woman who probably knew Jennifer hadn’t been to her storage unit last night from blowing her alibi.
+Instead she’d tried to make friends so this woman would stick to her story about where Jennifer was the night before.

-Jennifer sighed heavily.
-All this time wasted… All this time that could have been spent saving her shoe.
+What a fool Jennifer had been.
+All this time wasted… All this time that could have been spent cleaning her shoe.